matslil/sisdel/doc/design_decisions.rst

 Fundamental types describes things which cannot be used interchangably without conversion.

 Number
-  Any rational number

-String
+   Any number, rational, irrational, complex.

+Boolean
+   Either true or false.

+Comparison
+   One of: less, equal, greater.
+   Result from the <=> operator.

+Character
-  UTF-8 Unicode string with associated size field.
+   UTF-8 Unicode encoded character.

 Set
    Collection of objects with no ordering.

-List
-  Strict sequence of objects.
-Typically used to specify when time matters.

 Map
    Collection of key value pairs.
 Different keys can have different types, same is true for values.
-Arrays are restricted maps, where the key type is unsigned integer, and there is a single specified type for all values.
+Key cannot be a container.

+Identifier
+   Name that only has a meaning for the compiler, and is not associated with a specific value.
+Typically used to address objects so they can be referred to in the code.

+Operator
+   List of expressions executed when operator is used.
+The expression will have a variable self which is the object left to operator, and arg which is the object to the right of operator.
+There is also a thread object representing execution environment for the operator.

 ..
 NOTE::
-   Set, list and map has a size, and this size can be infinite.
+   Set and map has a size, and this size can be infinite.
 A random generator method would be an example of something that returns an infinite list.
-You cannot freely mix inifinite lists with finite lists freely, you need to specify a portion of the infinite list to do a combination.
+You cannot freely mix inifinite lists with finite lists, you need to specify a portion of the infinite list to do a combination.

+The following groups of fundamental types exists:

+Value
+   Includes number, boolean and character.

+Container
+   Include set and map.

+Some types provided by Sisdel built on fundamental types:

+List
+   Ordered set.

+String
+   List of characters.

+Stream
+   Serial list.

 Constraints
 ~~~~~~~~~~~